smhc/matterbridge-cat-door/README.md

 This plugin shows how to use the Matter history and how to create a passive device in matter.js.

-It create a virtual contact sensor device that continuously changes state and triggers the corresponding event.
+It creates a virtual contact sensor device that continuously changes state and triggers the corresponding event.

 If you like this project and find it useful, please consider giving it a star on GitHub at https://github.com/Luligu/matterbridge-eve-door and sponsoring it.